icopy-site/awesome/docs/awesome/awesome-swift.md

 * [CBPinEntryView](https://github.com/Fawxy/CBPinEntryView) - Easy to use, very customisable pin entry.
 * [CHIOTPField](https://github.com/ChiliLabs/CHIOTPField) - A set of textfields that can be used for One-time passwords, SMS codes, PIN codes, etc.
 * [DTTextField](https://github.com/iDhaval/DTTextField) - DTTextField is a custom textfield with floating placeholder and error label.
+* [FloatingLabelTextFieldSwiftUI](https://github.com/kishanraja/FloatingLabelTextFieldSwiftUI) - FloatingLabelTextFieldSwiftUI is a small and lightweight SwiftUI framework written in completely SwiftUI (not using UIViewRepresentable) that allows to create beautiful and customisable floating label textfield!
 * [HTYTextField](https://github.com/hanton/HTYTextField) - A UITextField with bouncy placeholder.
+* [iTextField ⌨️](https://github.com/benjaminsage/iTextField) - A fully-wrapped `UITextField` that works entirely in SwiftUI 🦅.
 * [PasswordTextField](https://github.com/PiXeL16/PasswordTextField) - A custom TextField with a switchable icon which shows or hides the password and enforces good password policies.
 * [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField) - A beautiful and flexible text field control implementation of "Float Label Pattern".
 * [StyledTextKit](https://github.com/GitHawkApp/StyledTextKit) - Declarative building and fast rendering attributed string library.